-The voltage divider subsystem consists of a low-power

-precision 1.263 V voltage reference, allowing the inverting input to both comparators to remain constant over the life of the Mote batteries without the addition of a voltage regulator and providing immunity from power supply transients.
-The voltage reference output is connected to a series connection of a fixed precision $1 M\Omega$ resistor in series with a $100 \text{ K}\Omega$, 32-tap digital potentiometer with nonvolatile wiper memory.
-The digital potentiometer, connected to the Mote's I2C bus provides programmatic selection of the voltage provided to the non-inverting inputs of the comparators, thereby effectively enabling remote selection of the wakeup stimulus threshold.
-Although the I2C address of the digital potentiometer is fixed, it does not conflict with any addresses currently in use in the node hardware we support.
+The voltage divider subsystem consists of a low-power precision $1.263\,\mathrm{V}$ voltage reference, allowing the inverting input to both comparators to remain constant over the life of the mote batteries without the addition of a voltage regulator and providing immunity from power supply transients.
+The voltage reference output is connected to a fixed precision $1\,\mathrm{M}\Omega$ resistor in series with a $100\,\mathrm{K}\Omega$, 32-tap digital potentiometer with nonvolatile wiper memory.
+The digital potentiometer, connected to the mote's $I^2\mathrm{C}$ bus provides programmatic selection of the voltage provided to the noninverting inputs of the comparators, thereby effectively enabling remote selection of the wakeup stimulus threshold.
+Although the $I^2\mathrm{C}$ address of the digital potentiometer is fixed, it does not conflict with any addresses currently in use in the node hardware we support.
 Furthermore, alternate addresses may be obtained with the substitution of otherwise identical variants of the digital potentiometer offered by the device's manufacturer.
 The fixed resistor serves two roles.
 First, it concentrates the range of possible output voltages of the voltage divider system around the voltage of interest.
 Second, it greatly increases the resistance of the voltage divider network, thereby avoiding overload on the voltage reference and reducing power consumption in the voltage divider itself.

-The Mote-Wake hardware design is robust and versatile, but it has notable limitations.
-First, the high impedance of its voltage divider network, while helping to save power, precludes the connection of mainstream multimeters to the noninverting comparator inputs to observe the threshold voltage.
-Such devices do not offer sufficient input impedance to observe the voltage divider output without notably affecting it.
+The Shake 'n Wake hardware design is robust and versatile, but has limitations.
+First, the high impedance of its voltage divider network, while helping to save power, precludes the connection of mainstream multimeters to the non-inverting comparator inputs to observe the threshold voltage.
+Such devices do not offer sufficient input impedance to observe the voltage divider output without affecting it.
 Although this poses no problem during operation, it complicates debugging.
-Second, the Mote-Wake hardware lacks provisions for hot installation/removal due to the design of the Hirose 51-pin connectors used for compatibility with Crossbow MICA2 and MICAz Motes.
-This connector has no mechanism to guarantee that supply rails make contact prior to I/O lines and, furthermore, there is no general mechanism to prevent corruption during an insertion/removal event on any of the interfaces that are made accessible through this connector.
+Second, the Shake 'n Wake hardware lacks provisions for hot installation/removal due to the design of the Hirose 51-pin connectors used for compatibility with Crossbow MICA2 and MICAz motes.
+This connector has no mechanism to guarantee that supply rails make contact prior to I/O lines.
+Furthermore, there is no general mechanism to prevent corruption during an insertion/removal event on any of the interfaces that are made accessible through this connector.